Team Design and Its Implications for Competition and Information Disclosure

 Abstract

 Professor Ramanan’s research focuses on the role of accounting in management decisions.
 Specifically, he examines the incentive effects of financial reports and disclosures on various managerial decisions both inside an organisation and within supply chains.
-His work has been published in leading academic journals, including The Accounting Review, Journal of Accounting and Economics, The Review of Accounting Studies, Contemporary Accounting Research, Management Science, and Production and Operations Management.
+His work has been published in leading academic journals including in The Accounting Review, Journal of Accounting and Economics, The Review of Accounting Studies, Contemporary Accounting Research, Management Science, and Production and Operations Management.

 Nv Ramanan